 Mark Twain said, “There are two types of public speakers: those who are afraid and those who are liars.”
 For anyone who fits into one of those two groups, how do you overcome the fear and become better speaker?

-You’re not going to eliminate the fear factor, but you can learn to get past the fear.
+You’re not going to eliminate the fear of public speaking, but you can learn to get past it.
 Here are 6 basic steps all successful public speakers have mastered:

 It’s not just the Boy Scout motto.
 If you really want your confidence to sky rocket, be totally and thoroughly prepared.
 The more prepared you are to give a talk, the more confident you become.
 Prepare by writing out your presentation, at the every least have an outline and rehearse it more than once.
 At the very least, practice your stories and be sure to have stories every time you present.
 Try to memorize your opening, your stories, and your closing.